zacboz/map-challenge/README.md

 ### Rules

 * No frameworks.
-No Angular – no React.
+No Angular, no React – no jQuery.
 No ES6.
 Use plain ole Javascript, HTML, and CSS.
 * Each state should appear in its proper place (state images provided, see below).
 * Each state on the map should react to a mouse hover.
 * Clicking on a state should update _something_ on the screen showing which state was clicked.